Apartheid: "Total Onslaught"

-Israeli arms sales
+Militarization of society

 Soviet support for militant anti-apartheid movements worked in the government's favour, as its claim to be reacting in opposition to aggressive communist expansion gained greater plausibility, and helped it justify its own domestic militarisation methods, known as "Total Strategy".
 Total Strategy involved building up a formidable conventional military and counter-intelligence capability.
 It was formulated on counter-revolutionary tactics as espoused by noted French tactician André Beaufre.
 Considerable effort was devoted towards circumventing international arms sanctions, and the government even went so far as to develop nuclear weapons, allegedly with covert assistance from Israel.
-In 2010, The Guardian released South African government documents that revealed an Israeli offer to sell the apartheid regime nuclear weapons.
-Israel denied these allegations and claimed that the documents were minutes from a meeting which did not indicate any concrete offer for a sale of nuclear weapons.
-Shimon Peres said that The Guardians article was based on "selective interpretation ... and not on concrete facts."

 As a result of "Total Strategy", South African society became increasingly militarised.
-Many domestic civil organisations were modelled upon military structures, and military virtues such as discipline, patriotism, and loyalty were highly regarded.
+Many domestic civil organisations were modelled upon military structures, and military virtues such as discipline, patriotism and loyalty were highly regarded.
 In 1968, national service for White South African men lasted nine months at minimum, and they could be called up for reserve duty into their late-middle age if necessary.
 The length of national service was gradually extended to 12 months in 1972 and 24 months in 1978.
 At state schools, white male students were organised into paramilitary formations and drilled as cadets or as participants in a civil defence or "Youth Preparedness" curriculum.
 Compulsory military education and in some cases, paramilitary training was introduced for all older white male students at state schools in three South African provinces.
 These programmes presided over the construction of bomb shelters at schools and drills aimed at simulating mock insurgent raids.

 From the late 1970s to the late 1980s, defence budgets in South Africa were raised exponentially.
-In 1975, Israeli defense minister Shimon Peres signed a security pact with South African defence minister P.W.
+In 1975, Israeli defence minister Shimon Peres signed a security pact with South African defence minister P.W.
 Botha that led to $200 million in arms deals.
-In 1988, Israeli arm sales to South Africa totaled over $1.4 billion.
+In 1988, Israeli arm sales to South Africa totalled over $1.4 billion.
 Covert operations focused on espionage and domestic counter-subversion became common, the number of special forces units swelled, and the South African Defence Force (SADF) had amassed enough sophisticated conventional weaponry to pose a serious threat to the "front-line states", a regional alliance of neighbouring countries opposed to apartheid.